 Collagen can be harvested from different sources, such as bovine, porcine, or donated human tissues.

-No anesthetic is necessary prior to collagen injections, as they typically contain lidocaine, which is a local anesthetic and should greatly reduce pain.
+No anesthetic is necessary prior to collagen injections since they typically contain lidocaine, a local anesthetic that reduces pain.
 Injection sites for each treatment area are clearly marked on the face.
-The area is cleaned thoroughly with antiseptic, and the proper amount of collagen for each site is determined.
+The area is cleaned thoroughly with antiseptic and the proper amount of collagen is determined for each site.
 The collagen is then injected just beneath the surface of the skin.

-Ideal collagen injection candidates are in good overall mental and physical health, and are dissatisfied with the appearance of their facial lines.
-Some patients may not be good candidates for collagen injections, including those who are pregnant or nursing, have bovine or lidocaine allergies, or have a history of certain medical conditions, such as autoimmune diseases.
+Ideal collagen injection candidates should be in good overall mental and physical health and dissatisfied with the appearance of their facial lines.
+Some patients may not be good candidates for collagen injections, including those who are pregnant or nursing, have bovine or lidocaine allergies, or have a history of certain medical conditions like autoimmune diseases.

-There may be some slight discomfort during the procedure, which should subside quickly.
-Some bruising or swelling may occur, which typically resolves in a few days.
+There may be some slight discomfort during the procedure that should subside quickly.
+Some bruising or swelling may occur and typically goes away in a few days.
 For most patients, normal activities can be resumed immediately.
 Though the treated area may sometimes appear overfilled at first, the effects should normalize in a few days.
-Results typically last anywhere from two to six months, and may be repeated with additional treatments.
+Results typically last anywhere from two to six months and may be repeated with additional treatments.

 There are very few potential complications associated with this procedure due to its minimally invasive nature.
-Those that may occur include asymmetry, skin pigmentation changes, infection, bleeding and changes in sensitivity.
+Complications could include asymmetry, skin pigmentation changes, infection, bleeding and changes in sensitivity.